worksolutions/deployment-assistant/README.md

 ### Deploy

 Deployment command will check the state of the production and remote branches.
-After a successful check, you will receive the changes from the remote branch to the production.
+After a successful check, you will receive the changes at the production branch.

 Syntax for the deployment command is: